signalfx/gdi-specification/specification/repository.md

 - MUST have a [CHANGELOG.md](templates/CHANGELOG.md) updated for every release
   - The `CHANGELOG.md` is intended to be consumed by humans, and not machines.
+  - The following sub-sections MAY be used, as appropriate or specified:
+    - `General` - General comments about the release that users should know about.
+    - `Breaking Changes` - Any changes that will break backward compatibility with previous versions.
+MUST list all breaking changes.
+    - `Bugfixes` - Details of bugs that were fixed.
+SHOULD list all bug fixes.
+    - `Enhancements` - New features that have been added to the repository.
+SHOULD list all new features.
   - The file SHOULD contain an `Unreleased` section at the top, which includes changes that have not yet been released.
   - The file MUST be in reverse chronological order, with the most recent